gilbva/shrike/README.md

 ```

 ## Components Injection
-The Components can depend on other components, when this is the case **ShrikeIoC** will inject the dependencies so you don't have to worry about it.
+The Components can depend on other components, when this is the case **Shrike** will inject the dependencies so you don't have to worry about it.
 For this purpouse we use the **@Inject** annotation like this:
 ```java
 import Component;
 import Inject;